 ALBANY, N.Y.
-(AP) — New York Republican Congresswoman Claudia Tenney’s re-election campaign is tying her Democratic rival to organized crime, warning staffers in an internal memo to be alert to strangers following them or tampering with their locks.
+(AP) — New York Republican congresswoman Claudia Tenney’s re-election campaign says her Democratic rival has links to organized crime, and it is warning staffers to be alert to strangers following them or tampering with their locks.

-Democrat Anthony Brindisi has dismissed the accusation as a smear tactic from a failing campaign.
+Her opponent, state Assemblyman Anthony Brindisi, has dismissed the accusation as a smear tactic from a failing campaign.